-DMA and Indicators Definition Page Omission External Assurance Comments Material Aspect: S upplier Human Rights A ssessment G4 - HR12 Grievances about human rights impacts filed, addressed and resolved through formal grievance mechanisms (number).
-Refer Comments No No Zero (0) grievances about human rights impacts Sub-Category: Soc iety G4 - DMA: Generic Disclosures on Management Approach Reasons for Materiality & its Impacts.
-Refer Comments No Policy: Appendix D Commitments, Goals, Targets, Responsibilities, Resources and Specific Actions: Doha Bank currently does not have a management approach to manage the material aspects through these components, however, it is in the process of getting the same done in 2017.
+DMA and Indicators Definition Page Omission External Assurance Comments Material Aspect: Su upplier Human Rights A ssessment G4 - HR12 Grievances about human rights impacts filed, addressed and resolved through formal grievance mechanisms (number).
+No No Zero (0) grievances about human rights impacts Sub-Category: Soci iety G4 - DMA: Generic Disclosures on Management Approach Reasons for Materiality & its Impacts.
+Refer Comments No Policy: Appendix D Commitments, Goals, Targets, Responsibilities, Resources and Specific Actions: Doha Bank currently does not have a management approach to manage the material aspects through these components, however, it is in the process of getting the same done in 2018.
 Material Aspect: Lo ocal Communities G4 - SO1 Percentage of operations with implemented local community engagement, impact assessment and development programmes.
 Refer Comments No The information is currently unavailable.
 Doha Bank is currently working to put in place a process to track the same.
-It is expected to be in place by end of 2017.
-Material Aspect: P ublic Policy 1 G4 - SO6 Total value of political contributions by country and recipient/ beneficiary.
-Refer Comments No No There are no political parties in the Qatar Material Aspect: A nti-Competitive Behavio our / Complia nce G4 - SO7 Legal actions for anti- trust and monopoly practices (number and outcome).
-49 No No Nil G4 - 508 Monetary value of significant fines and total number of non- monetary sanctions for noncompliance with laws and regulations.
-49 No No Nil Sub-Category: Pro duct Responsibility G4 - DMA: Generic Disclosures on Management Approach Reasons for Materiality & its Impacts.
-Refer Comments No Policy: Appendix D Commitments, Goals, Targets, Responsibilities, Resources and Specific Actions: Doha Bank currently does not have a management approach to manage the material aspects through these components, however, it is in the process of getting the same done in 2017. • roduct and Service Labe ling 1 G4 - PR2 Number of incidents of non-compliance with regulations and codes regarding the health and safety impacts of products and services.
+It is expected to be in place by end of 2018.
+Material Aspect: Po ublic Policy · G4 - SO6 Total value of political contributions by country and recipient/beneficiary.
+Refer Comments No No Nil - There are no political parties in the Qatar Material Aspect: A nti-Competitive Behavio our / Complia nce G4 - SO7 Legal actions for anti- trust and monopoly practices (number and outcome).
+45 No No G4 - SO8 Monetary value of significant fines and total number of non-monetary sanctions for noncompliance with laws and regulations.
+45 No No Sub-Category: Prod duct Responsibility G4 - DMA: Generic Disclosures on Management Approach Reasons for Materiality & its Impacts.
+Refer Comments No Policy: Appendix D Commitments, Goals, Targets, Responsibilities, Resources and Specific Actions: Doha Bank currently does not have a management approach to manage the material aspects through these components, however, it is in the process of getting the same done in 2018. roduct and Service Labe 1 G4 - PR2 Number of incidents of non-compliance with regulations and codes regarding the health and safety impacts of products and services.
 Refer Comments No No Nil

 DMA and Indicators Definition Page Omission External Assurance Comments G4 - PR3 Report whether the following product and service information is required by the organization's procedures for product and service information and labeling Report the percentage of significant product or service categories covered by and assessed for compliance with such procedures Refer Comments No No According to Qatari laws and regulations G4 - PR4 Number of incidents of non-compliance with regulations and codes regarding product and service information and labelling, by type of outcomes.
 Refer Comments No No Nil G4 - PR5 Practices of customer satisfaction (results).
-33-38 No No Material Aspec t: Marketing Communicatio ns 1 G4 - PR6 Report whether the organization sells products that are: Banned in certain markets, The subject of stakeholder questions or public debate Report how the organization has responded to questions or concerns regarding these products Refer Comments No No 0 cases.
-Doha Bank does not sell any banned or disputed products

-G4 - PR7 Non-compliance incidents (by number, outcome).
-Refer Comments No No Zero (o) Material Aspect: C ustomer Privacy G4 - PR8 Total number of substantiated complaints regarding breaches of customer privacy and losses of customer data 35 No No Material Aspect: C ompliance G4 - PR9 Fines concerning use and provision (by value).
-35 No No
+32-35 No No Material Aspect: N larketing Communicatio ns G4 - PR6 Report whether the organization sells products that are: Banned in certain markets, The subject of stakeholder questions or public debate Report how the organization has responded to questions or concerns regarding these products Refer Comments No No O cases.
+Doha Bank does not sell any banned or disputed products G4-PR7 Non-compliance incidents (by number, outcome).
+Refer Comments Zero (0) Material Aspect: C ustomer Privacy G4-PR8 Total number of substantiated complaints regarding breaches of customer privacy and losses of customer data 32 Material Aspect: C 1 I G4-PR9 Fines concerning use and provision (by value).
+32